djbpitt/collatexInstallation/collatex-installation.md

 #### Installing Graphviz on Windows

 The easiest way to install Graphviz is to download the appropriate installer from [the Graphviz download page](http://www.graphviz.org/Download.php) (you will need to accept the license.)
-On Windows, use the .msi file.
+On Windows, use the .msi file if you can.

 Next, you will need to add Graphviz to the execution path.